yldrm25/yldrm25.github.io/README.md

-# blog page of yibudak
+# blog page of ismailyyildirim

 greetz to https://github.com/tocttou